A Practical Guide to SEO for Lawyers

 If the goal is to become more visible online and attract prospective clients to your website, you need to focus on SEO.

 The potential for growth is like no other marketing channel.
-Google processes 8.5 billion
+Google processes 8.5 billion searches a day.

 When we look at our clients’ websites, we see that, on average, 80%+ of all traffic comes from organic searches.